jennnaa/Fintech-class/README.md

 *[11]Obtain from (https://www.beanworks.com/blog/beanworks-introduces-xero-ap-automation-integration/)*

-For rest of the information in this artical, please refer to [Beanworks official website](https://www.beanworks.com/).
+For rest of the information in this artical, obtained from beanworks official website, please refer to [Beanworks official website](https://www.beanworks.com/).